northeastern-rc/rc-public-documentation/docs/source/software/conda.rst

 3. You can build Conda environments in different locations to save space on your home directory (see :ref:`discovery_storage`).
 You can use the ``--prefix`` flag when building your environment.
 For example: ``conda create myenv --prefix=/work/<mygroup>/<mydirectory>``.

 .. note::
-  It is not recommended to build your Miniconda and virtual Conda environments inside your /home directory due to its limited space qouta and lower performance of the file system (see :ref:`discovery_storage`).
-If your group does not have access to /work, the group PI can request it using the `New Storage Space request <https://bit.ly/NURC-NewStorage>`_ .
+  It is not recommended to build your Miniconda and virtual Conda environments inside your /home directory due to its limited space qouta (see :ref:`discovery_storage`).
+Use the /work file system instead.
+If your group needs access to /work, the group PI can request it using: `New Storage Space request <https://bit.ly/NURC-NewStorage>`_ .